 To assure women that their questionnaires would not be read by somebody who could identify them, in some cases we used a sealed box like those used for elections, so women could fill in the form and put it right in the box among many other questionnaires.
 This trick helped women to feel secure and answer honestly.
 But there have been a few cases when women tore the form immediately after filling it and threw it away.
 Older women often asked interviewers to fill out the questionnaire for them, because of poor Russian skills or due to visual impairment.

 The detailed findings of the study in the form of Power Point presentations can be found here.

-Everyday life, problems and positive changes
+Everyday life, challenges and positive changes

 A big set of questions concerned the everyday life of women and their own assessments of the situation in the republic.

 Most of the women interviewed in all the republics noticed some improvement over the past 10 years.
 Major positive changes were especially mentioned by residents of the Chechen Republic (13% think that the situation has significantly improved, 44% slightly improved).
 But there were also those who supported the view that, on the contrary, the situation has deteriorated; respectively the 18% and 15% believed that the situation has slightly or seriously declined.
 Residents of Kabardino-Balkaria came across as the most pessimistic; the percentage of those who believe that the situation in this republic has deteriorated is the highest here (23%), while the percentage of those who notice positive changes is the lowest.
 The most optimistic were women of Ingushetia: a total of 55% believe that the situation has improved and only 15% that is has become worse.
 Almost half of the respondents in Dagestan don’t not know how to assess the situation: either they believe that it has not changed significantly (28%) or chose the option ‘No answer’ (18%), while the optimists were not many.